pc-magas/mkdotenv/README.md

 ## Install upon Windows

-Windows builds are binaries without an installer.
-Just download the exe from releases page ( https://github.com/pc-magas/mkdotenv/releases ) and run it through cmd/powershell:
+Windows builds are provided as standalone binaries without an installer.

+Just download the `.exe` from releases page ( https://github.com/pc-magas/mkdotenv/releases ) and run it through cmd/powershell:

 ```
 mkdotenv-windows-amd64.exe
 ```

+Once downloaded it can be renamed as `mkdotenv.exe`.

 ## Install upon MacOS

 ### Using Homebrew

-MacOs binaries for M Series are shipped via homebrew.
+macOS binaries for M Series are shipped via homebrew.
 For intel based releases compile it from source.

 ```bash